-The direct material purchases budget deals with the raw material that the firm needs for its production process.
-It states the amount and cost of each type of raw material needed by the firm, but a separate direct materials purchases budget must be prepared for each type of raw material.
+The direct material purchases budget deals with the raw materials that the firm needs for its production process.
+It states the amount and the cost of each type of raw material needed, but a separate direct materials purchases budget must be prepared for each type of raw material.
 The firm's inventory policy helps determine the amount of raw materials kept in inventory.

-The direct materials purchases budget in the example is for the clay needed for the pots only.
+The direct materials purchases budget in the example is only for the clay needed for the pots.
 You can follow the example and prepare a similar budget for the color needed for the pots.

 The budgeted hours for direct labor are determined by the relationship between labor and output.
 The number of units of direct labor are determined in the production budget.
 Then, the total number of direct labor hours and the per unit cost are determined.

 The overhead budget is everything left over from production that isn't included in the direct materials purchases and direct labor budgets.
 Usually, the direct labor budget drives the overhead budget.
-The costs that vary with direct labor are called variable overhead and everything else is fixed overhead.
+The costs that vary with direct labor are called variable overhead; everything else is fixed overhead.